 Electricity tax and cryptocurrency mining in Norway: back to normal?

 The context has changed.
-In announcement on October 6, the Norwegian Minister of Finance, Trygve Slagsvold Vedumhas issued a proposal relating to a deletion progressive from reduced rate on the tax on electricity, granted to data centres.
+In an announcement on October 6, the Norwegian Minister of Finance, Trygve Slagsvold Vedumhas issued a proposal relating to deletion progress from the reduced rate on the tax on electricity, granted to data centers.
 Such a measure could increase state revenues by $14 million, according to the minister.

 This reduced rate, which notably benefits cryptocurrency miners in the country, was introduced in 2016.
 However, Trygve Slagsvold Vedum mentions “ a completely different situation in the electricity market today “.
 He points to tight supply in many regions which is accompanied by rising prices.

 The Minister also justifies the need to put an end to this preferential measure.
-He refers to the development of cryptocurrency mining in Norway, which thus monopolizes part of the electricity of which ” the community ” nevertheless needs.
+He refers to the development of cryptocurrency mining in Norway, which thus monopolizes part of the electricity that ” the community ” nevertheless needs.